-Refurbishment of the Western Titans BMX Club track in Clydebank, Glasgow, was completed in April 2011 by Clark & Kent Contractors.
+Refurbishment of the Western Titans BMX Club track in Clydebank, Glasgow was completed Clark & Kent Contractors.

 The brief was to breathe some new life into the old BMX site, giving it a good flow with increased jump sizes and a full resurface.
 The finished build has been very well received by both novice and experienced Western Titans BMX Club riders.
 It gives the organisation a high standard track capable of drawing in visiting BMX riders for such prestigious events as the annual Scottish Championships.

 The Western Titans BMX Club has been BMX racing in Clydebank, Glasgow since the 1980s.
 This project gave them a first-class BMX track venue thanks to funding from the National Lottery and The Environment Trust.
 The BMX track was upgraded in response to a request from members of West Dunbartonshire youth, and the Environment Trust was instrumental in securing funding.